Watchmen (2009 film): Plot

 Veidt survives an assassination attempt, suggesting that Rorschach's "mask-killer" theory is correct.
-Dreiberg takes in Laurie Jupiter (Silk Spectre II), a second-generation vigilante and estranged friend of Osterman, for protection.
+Dreiberg takes in Laurie Jupiter, a second-generation vigilante and estranged lover of Manhattan, to whom Dreiberg is attracted.
 Rorschach's investigation of the assassin leads him back to Jacobi.
-While attempting to question Jacobi again, Rorschach is framed for his murder, arrested, and unmasked as a low-born vagrant.
-In prison he defends his vigilantism to a psychiatrist, saying that he cannot ignore evil and the people who cause it.
-Dreiberg and Jupiter, growing nostalgic for their crime-fighting days, put on their costumes and break Rorschach out of prison.
-Osterman teleports Jupiter to Mars while Dreiberg joins Rorschach's investigation of the Blake murder.
-Evidence points them to Veidt as the mastermind; they find him at an Antarctic hideout, where he has just overseen activation of Osterman's energy reactors in New York and other world cities.
-On Mars, Jupiter tries to convince Osterman that humanity is worth saving, and succeeds only when he learns that Jupiter is Blake's illegitimate daughter, a fact so unlikely that it restores his respect for life.
+Rorschach finds Jacobi dead and himself framed for Jacobi's murder.
+After a battle with police, Rorschach is arrested and unmasked as a low-born vagrant.
+In prison, Rorschach defends his vigilantism to a psychiatrist, saying he cannot ignore evil and the people who cause it.
+Dreiberg and Jupiter, after donning their costumes and saving multiple people from a burning building, have sex.
+Imprisoned crime boss Big Figure stages a riot as a cover for assassinating Rorschach.
+The attack fails, and Rorschach kills Big Figure and his accomplices before leaving the prison with Dreiberg and Jupiter who have arrived to break him out.

+Manhattan teleports Jupiter to Mars while Dreiberg joins Rorschach's investigation of the Blake murder.
+Evidence points them to Veidt as the mastermind; they find him at an Antarctic hideout, where he has just overseen the activation of Doctor Manhattan's energy reactors in New York City and other locations across the planet.
+On Mars, Jupiter tries to convince Manhattan that humanity is worth saving.
+She succeeds only when he learns that Jupiter is Blake's illegitimate daughter, a fact so unlikely (as Blake had once tried to rape Jupiter's mother) that it restores his respect for life.

-Veidt admits orchestrating Osterman's exile, staging the assassination, framing Rorschach, and killing Blake who was spying on his activities.
-He has also executed the final step of his plan: turning the world against Osterman by rigging his reactors to explode, killing 15 million people.
-Osterman returns with Jupiter to a devastated New York, pieces together what has happened and teleports to Veidt's hideout.
-After a brief struggle, Veidt shows him that the countries of the world have put aside their rivalries to focus on a common enemy.
-Realizing the logic of Veidt's plan, the Watchmen agree to keep his secret, with the exception of Rorschach, whom Osterman kills to preserve the new global peace.
-Osterman departs permanently for another galaxy, Dreiberg rebukes Veidt's moral sacrifice, and Jupiter finally comes to terms with her parentage.
-A New York tabloid editor, disgusted that there is no war to report on, tells a reporter to grab something from a box of crank submissions that contains Rorschach's journal.
+Veidt admits orchestrating Manhattan's exile, staging the assassination, framing Rorschach, and killing Blake, who was spying on his activities.
+He has also executed the final step of his plan: Turning the world against Manhattan by rigging his reactors to explode, killing 15 million people.
+Manhattan returns with Jupiter to a devastated New York, pieces together what has happened, and teleports to Veidt's hideout.
+After a brief struggle, Veidt shows him that the world's countries have put aside their rivalries to focus on a common enemy: Doctor Manhattan.

+Realizing the logic of Veidt's plan, the Watchmen agree to keep his secret, except for Rorschach, whom Manhattan reluctantly kills to preserve the new global peace.
+Manhattan departs permanently for another galaxy while Dreiberg rebukes Veidt's moral sacrifice, and Jupiter finally comes to terms with her parentage.
+A New York tabloid editor, disgusted that there is no war to report on, tells a staff member to choose something from the "crank file", which contains Rorschach's journal.